BitJag/ubuntu-rmvlib-install-scripts/README.md

 ________________

 ## Requirements
 Linux with an internet connection and access to the Ubuntu repositories using apt/apt-get.
-This script has only been tested on Kubuntu 20.04 (9/2/2020).
-Again, if you have access to the Ubuntu repositores there shouldn't be any issues accessing the packages needed (barring any future updates to necessary packages that could potential break this script).
+This script has only been tested on Kubuntu 20.04 LTS (5/2/2022) & Kubuntu 22.04 LTS (5/2/2022).
+Again, if you have access to the Ubuntu repositores there shouldn't be any issues accessing the packages needed (barring any future code or name updates/changes to necessary packages that could potentially break this script).

 If you are on another non-buntu distribution, you can attempt to manually installing the needed packages.
 Open up the *rmvlib_installer.sh* script in a text editor and refer to any lines that invoke *apt-get*.